wuyichen24/system-design-knowledge/patterns/container_patterns/Sidecar.md

 - Place an independent sidecar container next to the main application container for providing supportive works to the main application container.

 ### Implementation
-- The main container and the sidecar container are on the same machine so that they can share a local disk volume.
+- The main container and the sidecar container are on the same machine so that they can share resources:
+   - File system
+   - Hostname
+   - Network
+   - More

 ## Pros & Cons
 ### Pros